Connect with others who understand.

 Cutaneous Lymphoma

-A very small number of people diagnosed with Hodgkin’s disease, or Hodgkin lymphoma, may also lose their hair.
-While there are isolated cases in which this has occurred, it is not common enough for researchers to determine the prevalence of hair loss in Hodgkin lymphoma.
+Hair loss from Hodgkin disease, or Hodgkin lymphoma, is considered rare.
+While there are isolated cases in which Hodgkin lymphoma hair loss has occurred, it is not common enough for researchers to have determined the prevalence (how often it happens) of alopecia in Hodgkin lymphoma.

-In most cases, hair loss occurs as a result of lymphoma treatments.
-Chemotherapy, radiation therapy, targeted drugs, and immunotherapy can all result in hair loss.
+In most cases, hair loss happens as a result of lymphoma treatments, rather than the lymphoma itself.
+Chemotherapy, radiation therapy, targeted drugs, and immunotherapy can all cause hair loss.
+Targeted drugs attack specific cancer cells, while immunotherapy helps the immune system fight cancer.

 Radiation Therapy